 - Can be platform hardened via Intel CPU for silicon-to-silicon level security

-- Supports U2F universal two-factor authentication and YubiKey to protect against phishing
+- Supports device authentication, SSO, U2F universal two-factor authentication, and YubiKey to protect against phishing

-- Is a software-only solution applied to existing storage
+- Is a software-only solution that runs from a VM applied to existing storage

 - Very easy and quick to install, configure and maintain – in most cases no additional manpower or infrastructure resources are required